SharePoint/sp-dev-docs/docs/solution-guidance/Migrate-user-profile-properties-sample-app-for-SharePoint.md

 <br/>

-Note that the **GetMultiValuedProperty** method uses userprofileservice.asmx to retrieve a multivalued user profile property. **GetMultiValuedProperty** does the following, as shown in the next code example:
+The **GetMultiValuedProperty** method uses userprofileservice.asmx to retrieve a multivalued user profile property. **GetMultiValuedProperty** does the following, as shown in the next code example:

 - Gets the user profile property object to update using **spuser[userProperty]**.
 - Builds a string of user profile property values separated by the **PROPERTYSEPARATOR** specified in the App.config file.